-The nominated DSE Assessor is the Exec.
-Headteacher and an audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
+The nominated DSE Assessor is the Executive Head Teacher and an audit of all staff is undertaken to identify those who would be considered as DSE 'users'.
 A list of these staff is contained in Appendix 1.
-The Exec.
-Headteacher will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County Council Policy.
+The Executive Head Teacher will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County Council Policy.
 Employee workstations are assessed to identify the risks to health and safety and to remove and reduce any risks to the lowest practicable level.